Email: firstname.lastname@example.org | Tel: 0208 270 4242

 INTERVENTION AND EXTRA-CURRICULAR ACTIVITIES

 The department runs a weekly intervention session for Year 11 students, and a fortnightly session for Years 10 and 9.
 This enable students to receive extra support in topics that they have struggled to understand, catch up with any missed work, and complete homework tasks with the help of a geography teacher.
+There are also surgery sessions for Sixth Form students to support their learning.

 http://www.bbc.co.uk/education/subjects/zkw76sg The new BBC Bitesize website for GCSE Geography.
 Has a variety of revision topics and video clips.